Finally, an American president who understands the lunacy of the Revenue Act of 1862.

 Edgerton was jailed at Fort Blunder in New York.
 His/Her/They fate remains unknown.
 Yet regardless of one’s sexual preference nowadays, skedaddling remains an expensive endeavor.
 Shortly after 9/11, Congress obliged foreign banks under threat of prosecution to compare every expat monetary transaction against Homeland Security terrorist and fiscal crime watchlists, compelling American passport holders abroad to file a costly and cumbersome annual accounting of their assets with the IRS.

-As for Horace Edgerton’s gender preference, let’s leave well enough alone and suggest that if you want to know anything more about the taxation of Civil War nonbinary soldiers and deserters, you can consult the Permanent Records of the U.S. Army & Confederate Veterans at the National Archives in Washington, D.C.
+As for Horace Edgerton’s gender preference, let’s leave well enough alone and suggest that if you want to know anything more about the taxation of Civil War nonbinary soldiers and deserters, you can consult the Permanent Records of the U.S. Army & Confederate Veterans at the National Archives in Washington.

 © 2024 Newsmax.
 All rights reserved.